 Her cookbook, Taste of Tucson was inspired by her popular food photography and recipe blog, Jackie’s Happy Plate, which showcases her culinary adventures as a midwesterner transplanted to the Sonoran Desert.
 The blog has been featured in numerous online publications including Cosmopolitan, Esquire, Glamour, Better Homes and Gardens, MSN, Brit + Co. and Buzzfeed Food.

 She is an experienced educator who speaks on industry related topics at workshops and universities.

-She is especially interested in the emotional, psychological and spiritual relationship that people have with food and drink.
+She is especially interested in experimenting with regional culinary influences while exploring food history and culture, and the emotional, psychological and spiritual relationship that people have with food and drink.
 Food lends itself to vast symbolism and interpretation and she loves the rituals surrounding it.

 To contact Jackie for commercial assignment bookings, please email: Jackie@jackiealpers.com or call 520-465-5214.